Skip to main content

 2. Formal Procedure Guidelines: If the informal procedure is followed but unsuccessful or if the employee does not wish to use the informal procedure, an employee may pursue the matter through this formal procedure.
 Adhering to these guidelines will often result in a prompt satisfactory solution.
 The matter may be resolved to the satisfaction of all involved parties at any of the following steps.
 The complaint does not proceed to the next step if it has been successfully resolved at an earlier step.

 Step 1.
-Contact Employee Relations & Engagement for a Complaint Form.
-Your contact with Employee Relations & Engagement must be within 30 days of the issue/incident or within 10 days after the conclusion of the informal procedure (if you have chosen to begin there).
-Complete and return the form within 5 working days of receiving the form.
-Employee Relations & Engagement will determine whether you are eligible to file a complaint; the issue/incident falls within this Policy and if it is to proceed.
+In Workday, visit the HR Complaint Form.
+Please complete this form and send to VP, CHRO Suzanne Murphy at murphys14@wit.edu within 30 days of the issue/incident or within 10 days after the conclusion of the informal procedure (if you have chosen to begin there).
+The VP of HR will determine whether you are eligible to file a complaint; the issue/incident falls within this Policy and if it is to proceed.

 Step 2.
 Once Employee Relations & Engagement has made the decision to allow the complaint to move forward, he/she forwards the Complaint Form to the person with whom the employee had the issue/incident.
 Employee Relations & Engagement will discuss the issue/incident with each person.
 A written response must be provided to Employee Relations & Engagement within 5 working days of receipt of the Form.
 If no agreement or satisfaction is reached, the complaint is continued to step 3.